ShekharShwetank/RISC-V_RTL2GDSII/WEEK_6/README.md

 ![alt text](assets/351.png)
 ![alt text](assets/352.png)

-#### 5. Load generated placement def in magic tool and explore the placement.
+#### 5. Load generated placement def in magic tool and explore the placement

 Commands to load placement def in magic in another terminal